Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 At one of the ship displays I learned that it took two years to build and another two years to fit out the HMS Hood.
 It sank in two minutes.
 All but three of the HMCS Hood’s crew died when it did.

-This reminded me of the Vasa, a big warship build in 17th century Sweden.
+This reminded me of the Vasa, a big warship built in 17th-century Sweden.
 It suffered a similar fate.
 The Vasa was recently (recently compared to the 17th century) salvaged and is on display in a Stockholm museum dedicated exclusively to the Vasa that was built around the dry dock where it was restored.
 I saw the Vasa a few years ago, before I started writing this blog.

 I’d say neither Scotland nor Sweden got its money’s worth out of the HMS Hood and the Vasa, respectively.